Ted Gioia: Bio

 California, a working class neighborhood in the South-Central area of

-Hawthorne High School, and attended Stanford University.
-There he
+at Hawthorne High School, and attended Stanford University.
+There

 served as editor of Stanford’s literary magazine,